 NABARD Grade A Exam Centre List

-The NABARD Grade A 2025 notification provides the complete list of exam centres for both Phase 1 and Phase 2.
-Candidates must carefully choose one centre for each phase while filling out the application form, as the centres cannot be changed later.
-The allotment is done on a first-come, first-served basis, so if a preferred centre is already full, candidates will have to select another available option.
-It is also possible that the Phase 2 centre may differ from the Phase 1 centre, depending on the choices made.
-NABARD may revise or change exam centres if required.
-All confirmed details, including the exam dates and the allotted centre, will be clearly mentioned in the official notification and the admit card.
+The NABARD Grade A 2026 notification lists all exam centres for Phase 1 and Phase 2.
+When filling the application, candidates must pick one centre for each phase, which cannot be changed later.
+Centres are given on a first-come, first-served basis, so if a centre is full, another must be chosen.
+Phase 2 centre can be different from Phase 1.
+NABARD may change centres if needed.
+Exam dates and final centre details will be in the official notification and admit card.

 NABARD Grade A prelims exam centre list